Colgate Penstock Pipe Incident

 Yes.
 New Bullards Bar Dam was not damaged and remains safe, stable and fully operational.
 There is also plenty of capacity to capture storms and runoff to reduce flood risk for Yuba County, which is exactly what it was built to do.
 There is no risk of downstream flooding related to this incident.

 All staff and contractors who were on site during the incident are accounted for.
-One person was hospitalized and is now in stable condition.
+One person was hospitalized and is now home recovering.
 The incident also contributed to a brief loss of power for people in the area when some of PG&E’s transmission lines located at New Colgate Powerhouse were impacted by the flows following the rupture.

 An estimated 400-acre feet of water was in the five-mile-long rock tunnel and one-mile-long penstock when it ruptured, which resulted in about a 0.6-foot rise in Englebright Lake downstream.
 For comparison, New Bullards Bar Dam holds nearly 1-million-acre feet of water.